andreas-schoch/dominoscript/docs/notes.md

 I think this ties multiple concepts up in a fairly elegant way and allows 3rd party extensions to be used like they are part of the language itself.

+## How to do something exactly 10 times per second

+DominoScript atm doesn't have a way to do that.
+Currently I can only think of the following ways to do it:
+- Measure how long it takes to do something N times in a loop.
+If 1 mio "somethings is roughly a second, then you can scale it down to like  90k somethings in a loop doing nothing but wait and break out of it to do actual things.
+You'd measure how long these "actual things" take and scale the wait time accordingly.
+Here assuming 10k somethings we are doing something before returning to the wait loop.
+This is obviously a very wasteful way.
+You essentially don't do anything for 90% of the time.

+- Provide external functionality using the JS API.
+You can create an external label which maps a js function that returns the current time.
+Within DS you can CALL that function using the label.
+Now you can have a loop you can treat like an event loop. where you check the last time the "tick" was executed. and jump to it after 100ms have passed.

+I cannot think of other ways.
+The second way is probably so useful that it should be part of the language itself.
+With a TIME instruction alone the language suddenly gains the ability to do game loops at constant 60fps, timers, delays, timeouts, events, input polling interupts etc.

+The implementation itself of something like an "event loop" would still be up to the dev.
+I think the most important thing is to add an ability to tell how much time has passed.

 <style>
   /* dominoscript looks a bit more readable when slightly styled */
     .ds {